Alex Gay and Monique Henderson stand in front of the Wells Fargo mural honoring the Freedom Riders.

 “What was accomplished with the Freedom Rides and the hundreds of people joining them in the course of that year, it’s pretty remarkable,” said Melanie Tobin, Wells Fargo researcher.
 “It’s one of those direct-action initiatives that shows we can change history, change society for the better.”

-The new Freedom Riders mural, created by Wells Fargo graphic designer Anne Marie Lapitan, “shows the quiet moments, the contemplative moments, the determined moments, the arrests,” she said.
+The Freedom Riders mural, created by Wells Fargo graphic designer Anne Marie Lapitan, “shows the quiet moments, the contemplative moments, the determined moments, the arrests,” she said.
 She hopes the mural inspires viewers to be informed, to support communities, and to speak up to do what’s right — just as the Freedom Riders and other peaceful protestors have done.

 “The sit-ins, the Freedom Rides, and the other acts are what helped changed this country.
 Sixty years ago, we were doing things that made it possible to have a Black man as president, a Black woman as vice president, a Black man as chairman of the Joint Chiefs of Staff, and the whole situation with reference to Black folks today is a world of difference to what it was 60 years ago,” Thomas said.
 “So it was worth it.
 It was worth it.”